 The North West of England, like most regions of the UK, suffers from issues around recruitment and training within the roofing industry, which is why in March 2018, the CITB hosted a Forum to identify some of the key challenges.
 Several Roofing Contractors from across the Region attended, along with other interested parties.

 The key challenges revolved around attracting young people in the industry, improving local training provision and ways of improving the quality of training.

-A lively discussion yielded some great suggestions, which were taken forward by CITB Area Advisors, David Rowlands and Lorraine Richardson, Dave Radley MD of DMR Training & Consultancy & Sue.
+A lively discussion yielded some great suggestions, which were taken forward by CITB Area Advisors, David Rowlands and Lorraine Richardson, Dave Radley MD of DMR Training and Consultancy and Sue.

 Attracting young people

 It’s well known that attracting students into the sector is challenging, as, overall, schools and colleges tend to ignore roofing as a career, so all agreed that it was time we took the industry to them.

 A school programme is being rolled out in both the Bolton and Wigan areas following the Schools Autumn half-term break.
 ‘Have-a-go’ taster sessions are being organised, with the North West Training Group supporting schools where required.
 Contacts at Job Centres are also being made with a view to a potential programme for the unemployed to be held in due course.

 Meanwhile, recruiting ex-service personnel is also being explored after the North West Training Group plus supporters Avonside Group Services, Longworth Roofing, the BMI Group and DMR Training exhibited at the recent Insight Day held for ex-military at Coleg Cambria.